Skip to main content

 Tip

-Looking to have your Wistia media play inline on Facebook?
+Want your Wistia media to play inline on Facebook?
 Check out our Publish to Social page!

-Does your media's title, description, or thumbnail appear to be out of date on your Facebook post?
+Is your media title, description, or thumbnail outdated on your Facebook post?
 When you share content on Facebook, the shared page often contains Open Graph tags that tell Facebook which information about your media to display for your post.
 However, Facebook only automatically re-scrapes this information every 30 days.
 Enter your media URL in Facebook's Sharing Debugger to prompt Facebook to re-scrape the metadata and display updated information.

 Note